mvolkmann/blog/src/rust.md

 impl Dog {
     // This is a constructor function where
-    // the name "new" is used by convention. fn new(name: &str, breed: &str) -> Self {
+    // the name "new" is used by convention.
+    // The type "Self" here refers to "Dog". fn new(name: &str, breed: &str) -> Self {
         Self {
             name: name.to_string(),